Mehrads/Amazon-2024-ml-challenge/README.md

+# Amazon ML Challenge 2024
-# ML Challenge: Feature Extraction from Images
+## Problem Statement : Feature Extraction from Images

 ## Overview
-This project focuses on building a machine learning model to extract entity values from images.
+The goal is to create a machine learning model that extracts entity values from images.
 This is particularly useful in industries such as healthcare, e-commerce, and content moderation, where obtaining precise product information directly from images is essential.
 The extracted information includes weight, volume, voltage, wattage, dimensions, and more, which are critical for digital marketplaces.

 ## Dataset Description
 The dataset consists of the following columns: